MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 We are  working on implementing webhooks for Recurring API, but at the moment, the primary method is polling.
 Although webhooks will eventually be implemented, we don't have a specific timeline for it yet.
 However, we can guarantee that webhooks will be included with the Launch date.

-**5. Will i be able to continue testing my integration in sandbox?**
+**5. Will I be able to continue testing my integration in Sandbox?**

-Yes, you will be able to test your integration to Subscriptions APIs though merchant test environment on new platform.
+Yes, you will be able to test your integration to Subscriptions APIs through merchant test environment on the new platform.
 There are some actions that you will have to do:

 TBD